-Some pools have gotten off to a rough start so far this swimming season.
-We have had issues with the ability to hold a healthy chlorine level in many pools.
+Some pools have gotten off to a rough start this swimming season.
+We have had issues with holding a healthy chlorine level in many pools.
 We thought it would be a good idea to address this phenomenon called chlorine demand in a blog post.

 Chlorine demand is the inability to keep an adequate free chlorine residual in pool water, even though the water is balanced and properly maintained.
-It can take the form of low total and free chlorine residuals or high combined chlorine (chloramines).
+It can be low total and free chlorine residuals or high combined chlorine (chloramines).

-A sudden drop in cyanuric acid (and no leak or water loss) can be an indicator that there is a chlorine demand problem, as the CYA reading is often masked by the demand.
-If this occurs, do not add stabilizer.
+A sudden drop in cyanuric acid (and no leak or water loss) can indicate a chlorine demand problem, as the demand often masks the CYA reading.
+If this occurs, do not add a stabilizer.

 Causes of Chlorine Demand